 Similarly, the Bible stresses the need for a safe and stable society and the establishment of law and justice.
 Police, judges and legislators have an authority that can extend to killing within the parameters of a just legal system.
 Questions may arise about how the system works but not on whether killing is ever allowed.
 On that, there is no question.

 You ask about a police officer killing a burglar breaking into your home.
 It doesn’t have to be a police officer.
 If you have reason to believe that the burglar might use force against you or your family, you shouldn’t wait for law enforcement to arrive.
-You should prevent the intruder from inflicting bodily harm by whatever means necessary, including killing him.
+We see it as morally correct to prevent the intruder from inflicting bodily harm by whatever means necessary, including killing him.

 A better translation of the sixth commandment would be, “Thou shalt not murder.”
 (And that is the translation our recommended Bible uses*.)
 Even so, there is nothing simplistic about this sentence just as there is nothing simplistic about any law or command given in the Five Books of Moses.